XL Fleet Corp. (XL) EPS growth this year is -62.10%: Get Prepared for Trading Lift Off

 XL Fleet Corp.
 (XL) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Auto Parts industry.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the XL Fleet Corp. industry.
 XL Fleet Corp.’s current insider ownership accounts for 4.50%, in contrast to 18.10% institutional ownership.

 XL Fleet Corp.
 (XL) Earnings and Revenue Records

-As on 3/30/2021, Multinational firm has announced its last quarter scores, in which it reported -$0.07 earnings per share (EPS) for the period falling under the consensus outlook (set at -$0.03) by -$0.04.
+Going through the last 3-months fiscal report unveiled on the 3/30/2021, it has been observed that the corporation posted -$0.07 earnings per share (EPS) during the time that was less the consensus figure (set at -$0.03) by -$0.04.
+This company achieved a net margin of -297.99 while generating a return on equity of -29.33.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.05 per share during the current fiscal year.

 XL Fleet Corp.’s EPS decrease for this current 12-month fiscal period is -62.10% and is forecasted to reach -0.17 in the upcoming year.